MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 ```

 #### Remove the disabled attribute
-When we receive the data, we will enable the HTML select.
-We initialy disabled the select tag to prevent users from accessing the categories before we received the data.
+When we receive the parsed data, we will enable the HTML select.
+We initialy disabled the select tag to prevent users from trying to access the categories before we received the data.
 ```javascript
 category.removeAttribute("disabled");
 ```